Hello, I’m Jo Dimbleby.

 Over the last 15 years, I’ve worked on a wide range of product and service development projects across the public, private and not-for-profit sectors, both as an independent consultant and as a contractor within agency and in-house teams.

-Describing what I do is sometimes hard, as I proactively apply different approaches to meet each project’s unique challenges.
-When formulating an approach, I draw from professional experience of:
+I proactively apply different approaches to meet each project’s unique challenges, drawing from professional experience of:

 • Content design